GH-H/Pep-8-Simulator/README.md

 # Pep-8-simulator
- Gorup#3||Design and implement a Pep/8 virtual machine simulator that can execute the specified seven (out of 39) machine language instructions of the Pep/8
+ Gorup#3||Design and implement a Pep/8 assembly language simulator that can execute the specified  machine language instructions of the Pep/8